adang-14/LSTM-Fraud-Detection/README.md

 # LSTM-Fraud-Detection

-Code to analyze fraud based on sequential claims of clients
+Codes to analyze fraud based on sequential claims of clients